Line choice, speed and control.

-These three terms are what define Jérémie Heitz as a skier.
-As these happen to be judging criteria of the Freeride World Tour, it’s no surprise that this Swiss man from the small village of Les Marécottes in the Valais Alps—not far from Chamonix—has been close to winning the overall championship title of the Freeride World Tour multiple times.
+These three terms define Jérémie Heitz as a skier.
+As they also happen to be judging criteria of the Freeride World Tour, it’s no surprise that this Swiss man from the small village of Les Marécottes in the Valais Alps—not far from Chamonix—has been close to winning the overall championship title of the Freeride World Tour multiple times.

 Last season he decided to up the ante even further.
-For his project La Liste, which he began the previous season, Jérémie reinterpreted and redefined classic steep skiing.
+For his project La Liste, which he began in 2015, Jérémie reinterpreted and redefined classic steep skiing.
 He chose faces to ski according to historical significance as well as from an aesthetic standpoint.
 The 27-year-old demolished a row of massive faces that were up to 55° steep and occasionally predominantly icy, with unbelievable velocity and dynamic.
 It was a step into a new dimension.

 The fact that he just came short of completing all 15 faces on his list is just as secondary as the choice of his goals.
 What remains, is a phenomenal performance and the new perspective that Jérémie has opened up for the age-old discipline of steep skiing.
 Unifying stunning, intimidating mountains with skiing in such a harmonious way, bringing both aspects to the forefront, La Liste is a ski movie that authentically and beautifully captures this dimension, and is a movie that every skier should watch.
-The best photos from Jérémie’s ambitious project can be found on the following pages, as well as a few thoughts from the man himself.
+Some of the best photos from Jérémie’s ambitious project can be found here, as well as a few thoughts from the man himself.

 Lyskamm Northnortheast Face